IARCbioinfo/VCF-tricks/README.md

 ### Split a n-samples VCF

--This bash script splits a big VCF from n samples into n VCF with file name = sample name (save these lines into big_VCF_to_samples.sh)
+This bash script splits a big VCF from n samples into n VCF with file name = sample name (save these lines into big_VCF_to_samples.sh)

 Gist : https://gist.github.com/tdelhomme/cb28dec176b55c43e887
 ```bash